 About Queen’s Hospitality Services

-Hospitality Services is the Queen’s department responsible for the provision of Hospitality & food services by monitoring contracts with two providers (Aramark & Coca-Cola) operating on campus.
+Hospitality Services is the Queen’s University department responsible for the provision of Hospitality & food services by monitoring contracts with two providers (Aramark & Coca-Cola) operating on campus.

 The university takes a direct role in the on-going review of services to the campus, the strategic expansion and development of food operations, and identifies and executes renovation projects.